srImathE satakOpAya nama:

 Similar to piLLAn‘s vyAkyAnam.

 Similar to nampiLLai‘s vyAkyAnam.

 - nal gyAnaththuL amarar – uL can mean manam (mind), idam (place), mElum (great/better).
-In this case, it can be said to be “mElAna amarar” (dhEva – celestial being who is better than manushya – human). amarar means indhra, etc.
+In this case, it can be said to be “mElAna amarar” (dhEvas – celestial being who are better than manushya – human). amarar refers to indhra et al.

 - thuyakkum mayakkudai mAyaigaL – those incarnations with auspicious qualities and actions which bewilder dhEvas.

 - vAnilum periyana vallan – Even if one can measure the size of sky, no one can measure his auspicious qualities.